DRO: Deep Recurrent Optimizer for Video to Depth: Deep Recurrent Optimizer

-\paragraph{Pose supervision} $\mathcal{L}_\text{pose}$ is defined as the following according to the ground truth depth $\hat{\mathbf{D}}$ and pose $\hat{\mathbf{T}}_i$:
+\textbf{Pose supervision} $\mathcal{L}_\text{pose}$ is defined as the following according to the ground truth depth $\hat{\mathbf{D}}$ and pose $\hat{\mathbf{T}}_i$:

 This loss computes the image re-projection of a pixel $x$ according to the estimated camera pose $\mathbf{T_i^s}$ and the true pose $\hat{\mathbf{T}_i}$ in each stage.
 The pose loss is the distance between these two projections, which is in the image space and insensitive to different scene scales.
-In the experiments we find it is more effective than directly comparing the difference between $\mathbf{T^s}$ and $\hat{\mathbf{T}}$.